 I tested out these ground turkey sloppy joes a whole bunch of times and now I’m so happy to be sharing with you.

-Why These Ground Turkey Sloppy Joes are Great!
+Why We Love These Ground Turkey Sloppy Joes

-Full instructions on how to make sloppy joes are in the recipe card below, but here are the basics:
+Full details on how to make these sloppy joes are in the recipe card below, but here are the basics:

-In a skillet, cook onion and garlic until softened a little.
-Then, add bell pepper, carrot and zucchini and cook just a little.
+In a skillet, cook onion and garlic in a little olive oil until softened a little.
+Add bell pepper, carrot and zucchini and cook just a little.

-Add ground turkey, balsamic vinegar, Worcestershire sauce, Dijon mustard, chili powder, paprika, salt, pepper, and chili flakes.
-Break up turkey with a wooden spoon or potato masher and heat until turkey is cooked through.
+Add ground turkey, balsamic vinegar, Worcestershire sauce, Dijon mustard, chili powder, paprika, salt, pepper, and crushed red pepper flakes.
+Cook turkey until fully cooked through.

 Pour in tomato paste, tomato sauce, BBQ sauce, and water and simmer for a little until you’ve reached your desired consistency.

-Pile the ground turkey sloppy joes mixture onto buns and garnish to your heart’s content!
+Pile the ground turkey sloppy joe mixture onto buns and garnish to your heart’s content!

 - Sliced pickle